The translation of this document is outdated.

 Section 61.3 Local governments are entitled

-to organise a local government referendum according to the
+to organise a local government referendum in accordance with the

 [17 July 2008 / Section shall come into force